 - Should you experience ignition failures, disconnect as a first measure this blue wire.
-In many cases that will permit you to get mobile again

-- Connected to ground - it will stop ignition!

-This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switched off by shortcircuiting against ground.

-Those vehicles have by design a main lock (or some have a kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
+In many cases that will permit you to get mobile again - This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switched off by shortcircuiting against ground. - Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
 The blue(/white) wire of the ignition coil will be connected here.
-In that way the cut-off works like previously.

-Screw the high tension (ignition) cable ...

-- Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
-This will disturb the system and possibly damage it.
+In that way the cut-off works like previously. - Screw the high tension (ignition) cable $\dots$ - ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
+This will disturb the system and possibly damage it. - Please do use the cable arriving with the pack and not any old cable.

-mounting the coil (it will be easier).

-- Please do use the cable arriving with the pack and not

-... into the ignition coil and pull over the rubber seal before

-- Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+- You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
 Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - - Do not use spark plugs with an intern suppression resistor.
 NGK (e.g.) offered such spark plugs coded with an "R" (for resistor). - Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
 Do check battery and light bulbs for correct voltage (12V). - Should something not work, please consult our trouble-shooting guide on our homepage.
 As a first step disconnect the blue wire from the coil and re-test. - IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.